mborn1/pyoptex/docs/source/example_scenarios.rst

 to every other element in the matrix, specified by `to_aliasing`.

 Next, we define the weights of these covariances.
-The weight-matrix has in this case seven rows, and 28 columns.
+The weight-matrix has in this case 7 rows, and 28 columns.
 We more heavily weigh to the main effects and intercept (w1) compared to the other effects in the model (w2).

 .. list-table:: The weighting block-matrix of the design